Come Together: A Fashion Picture in Motion: Reception

 Come Together: A Fashion Picture in Motion received positive reviews from critics.

 Peter Bradshaw of The Guardian gave it a 3/5 star rating, and said, "It’s a sweet little film, but the final sentimental note is a bit straightforward, and it is not obviously more rewarding or complex than any of the John Lewis-style Christmas ads..."
 Christopher Horton of The Independent stated, "An incredibly festive four minutes it is classic Wes, all perfect symmetry, camera pans, smooth tracking shots, immaculate costume and quaint appliances and stationery."
-Daniel Kreps of Rolling Stone called it "uplifting" and said, "Brody’s conductor transforms the dining car into a worthwhile celebration that captures the spirit of Christmas, with some perfectly scored assistance from John Lennon’s classic 'Happy Xmas (War Is Over)'."
+Daniel Kreps of Rolling Stone called it "uplifting" and said, "Brody’s conductor transforms the dining car into a worthwhile celebration that captures the spirit of Christmas, with some perfectly scored assistance from John & Yoko/The Plastic Ono Band with the Harlem Community Choir’s classic 'Happy Xmas (War Is Over)'."
 Bryan Bishop of The Verge said, "...in just under four minutes Anderson and Brody are able to push all the right buttons. ...there’s various pieces of H&M branding tucked inside the short at discrete moments, but let’s forget about the cynicism for now, and just focus on a sweet story told with style."

 Tim Nudd of Adweek said, "The film is shot in typical Anderson style, including tracking shots and great attention to detail.
 The final scene is quite emotional, which is nice, too, amid the exquisite design."
 Joey Paur of GeekTyrant said, "His [Anderson's] signature filmmaking and storytelling style is all over this thing and I love it."
 Campaign gave it 8/10 stars, and stated, "The spot oozes Anderson’s signature cinematic style as it tells a story of compassion and coming-together for the festive season."
 Alexandra Jardine of AdAge says, "The set, with its pastel colors and gorgeously stylized look, is vintage Anderson, as is Brody's poker-faced performance.
 This is Christmas advertising for the indie movie-lover..."
 Joe Berkowitz of Fast Company said, "Anderson’s gifts for composition and seeing the world through children’s eyes translates to even his advertising work.
 We have been here before, but we like it here."
 Tracy Brown of the Los Angeles Times states, "The short... definitely bears Anderson's quirky hallmarks, with the train and Brody conjuring a "Darjeeling Limited" feel.
 You almost forget that it's an H&M ad until you realize the passengers' wardrobe doesn't quite match the rest of the Anderson aesthetic."
 Paul Hiebert of YouGov stated, "The commercial is stylish and cool, quirky and fun.
 No doubts there."